 Master of Science - Biostatistics Concentration

-Please note that you may apply to both the MPH and the MS program simultaneously.
+Please note that you may apply to both the MPH and the MS program simultaneously, but they do require separate applications.

 For more information and to apply to the MS program, visit the Yale Graduate School of Arts and Sciences website.
 Please choose "Public Health" as the program.
 Then select Biostatistics as the concentration.
 Do not try to use SOPHAS.